-Speech, Language and Communication Assessment for Children
+Speech, Language & Communication Assessment for Children

 Language is how we understand and use information to communicate our needs, wants, feelings, thoughts, and ideas.